TopOTheHourBot/TopOTheHourBot/README.md

 The bot has some commands that are only usable by me and some friends.
 One of those commands is "$shadow", which routes whatever we're saying through the bot.
 If you ever see the bot talking like a normal chatter, one of us likely used that command.

+### Does Hasan know about the bot?

+[Yes](https://clips.twitch.tv/ConfidentArtisticRutabagaKevinTurtle-LzPv2rHJROiM0bA_) (it had a different scoring system at this time).

 ## Requirements

 The bot was written using Python 3.10.
 Its only external requirement is [TwitchIO](https://twitchio.dev/en/latest/) (version 2.4.0 at the time of development).